 - a.
-The Thunderbird team needs to be able to move throughout the airfield or base environment quickly and efficiently in order to conduct our mission. - b.
+The Thunderbird team needs to be able to move throughout the airfield or base environment quickly and efficiently to conduct our mission. - b.
 If billeted on base, ensure the vehicle traffic plan on air show days allows for team members to efficiently move from billeting to our work area.
-This may include providing traffic breaks to allow Thunderbird vehicles to cross general traffic inbound/outbound lanes, as well as allowing Thunderbird vehicles to pass through road blocks in order to get to the maintenance hangar and/or operations area.
+This may include providing traffic breaks to allow Thunderbird vehicles to cross general traffic inbound/outbound lanes, as well as allowing Thunderbird vehicles to pass through roadblocks in order to get to the maintenance hangar and/or operations area.
 It is imperative these instructions are passed to the lowest echelon of security forces to allow efficient movement on base. - c.
 In the case of a civilian airport with secure gate access, ensure the Thunderbirds have the appropriate codes to access flight line gates and/or station security personnel at the gate to allow team member entry from 0600-2200 hours. - d.
 If Thunderbirds are required to remain at the show site or airport after 2200 due to maintenance of our aircraft, or report to work prior to 0600, the show site is responsible for either providing 24-hour access gate codes or a POC for "after-hours" access to and from the aircraft parking area.
+Our swing shift has been known to work until 2-3am depending on maintenance required.